-If a change in the annular pressure or annular fluid volume indicates a change that was not a result of temperature or injection rate alteration, the cause of the change will be investigated.
+If a change in the annular pressure or annular fluid volume is not correlated to a change in temperature or injection rate alteration, the cause of the change will be investigated.
 Note that changes in the temperature of the injection stream can result in changes in the temperature of the annular space and lead to variations in annular pressure.
 Initial investigations would likely look at correlations between the temperature of the injection stream and the variations in annular pressure.